shubho738/email-client/README.md

 - **Favorite Emails**: Mark emails as favorites by selecting an email and clicking the "Mark as Favorite" button.
 - **Email Status**: Distinguish between read and unread emails with different CSS styles.
 - **Email Filtering**: Filter emails by favorites, read, and unread status.
+- **Persistent Storage**: Both favorite and read emails are stored in local storage for access across sessions.

 This app is built without any third-party libraries.